Choose The Lever for Successful Finance Transformation

 • No global compliance team for the end-to-end process

-• Retention of documentation is decentralised and follows local practice, and is subject to interpretation by local staff
+• Retention of documentation is decentralised, follows local practice, and is subject to interpretation by local staff

 • Requirements for supporting documentation follow local practice and are subject to interpretation by local staff